working-group-two/product-starter/README.md

 fill out the product description, distribution and availability, support info, legal and privacy, and finally pricing and payment sections.

+When setting "Market availability", please choose "Limited availability", and select "Wotel" as the only market.
+This will make your product available only to the Wotel tenant, so we avoid distracting real customers.

 Try to make it as realistic as possible.
 Imagine that you are a third party developer creating a real product.
 Use Google images or AI tools for images, use ChatGPT or similar for subtitles/descriptions.